Stoke-on-Trent: Other sports teams

-The city has a number of amateur sports clubs, including rugby union and cricket; the latter competing in the North Staffs and South Cheshire Cricket League.
-The cricket ground in Longton is one of the venues used by Staffordshire County Cricket Club.
-As well as the Longton club, Meir Heath Cricket Club are also active, though the County Ground and the Michelin Ground are no longer used for cricket.

-Stoke Spitfires was the name of the city's American football team.
-The team eventually folded in 1992 after a record of 35-34-1.
-In 1994, the Staffordshire Surge was formed and played their matches in and around Stoke-on-Trent.
-Currently the team play at Longton Rugby Club in Division One North of the British American Football League.

-Individual sports persons
+Individual sportspeople

 The city has a sporting Hall of Fame, opened in 2011 to honour sporting legends from the city.
-As of March 2011, it holds the names of Stanley Matthews and Phil Taylor, legends of football and darts respectively, were the first names to be inducted into the Hall of Fame.
-They were quickly followed by Port Vale legend Roy Sproson and England's World Cup winning goalkeeper Gordon Banks (who spent five years with Stoke City).
+Former Stoke City and England footballer Stanley Matthews and former darts world champion Phil Taylor were the first names to be inducted into the Hall of Fame.
+They were followed by former Port Vale footballer Roy Sproson and England's World Cup winning goalkeeper Gordon Banks (who spent five years with Stoke City).

 The World Professional Darts Championship was hosted in the Jollees venue in the south of the city from 1979 to 1985.
 Phil Taylor has won the World Championship a record 16 times, winning the championship in both the Professional Darts Corporation (PDC) and British Darts Organisation (BDO).
 Two-time PDC World Champion Adrian Lewis and two-time BDO World Champion Ted Hankey are also from the Stoke area.
 Other well-known players from or based in Stoke include Chris Mason, Andy Hamilton and Ian White.

 World champion squash player, Great Britain and England international Angela Smith, was born in the city and was largely responsible for the ladies' game going open.
 She is regarded as one of the most famous players of British squash.
 Wicket-keeper Bob Taylor, who played for Derbyshire and England was born and still lives in the area.
-He represented England 58 times and still holds the world record for the most dismissals in the first class game (1649).
+He represented England 58 times and still holds the world record for the most dismissals in the first-class game (1649).
 In golf, Trenthams' David Lynn, the golfer, (born 1973) was the KLM Open Champion of 2004.

-Other notable sports people from the area include footballers turned TV pundits Mark Bright, Garth Crooks and Robbie Earle; tennis player Andrew Foster; snooker players Ray Reardon, Dave Harold and Jamie Cope; field hockey player Imran Sherwani; cycling world-record holder Tommy Godwin, wrestler Peter Thornley (better known as Kendo Nagasaki), professional strongman Eddie Hall and European taekwondo champion Charlie Maddock.
+Other notable sportspeople from the area include footballer Aaron Ramsdale and former players turned pundits Mark Bright, Garth Crooks and Robbie Earle; tennis player Andrew Foster; snooker players Ray Reardon, Dave Harold and Jamie Cope; field hockey player Imran Sherwani; cycling world-record holder Tommy Godwin, wrestler Peter Thornley (better known as Kendo Nagasaki), professional strongman Eddie Hall and European taekwondo champion Charlie Maddock.